yorikya/note-speeker/README.md

 ## Next Steps

-- Define the data model for notes and relations, including the 'done' and 'done_date' fields.
+- [done] Define the data model for notes and relations, including the 'done' and 'done_date' fields.
-- Choose the Python mobile framework (Kivy or BeeWare).
+- [done] Choose the Python mobile framework (Kivy or BeeWare).
-- Implement core features: speech-to-text, note creation, tree navigation, search, summarization, and marking notes as done.
+- [done] Implement core features: speech-to-text, note creation, tree navigation, search, summarization, and marking notes as done.
-- Design a simple, touch-friendly UI.
+- [done] Design a simple, touch-friendly UI.
-- Prepare for APK packaging and Android deployment.
+- [done] Prepare for APK packaging and Android deployment.

 ---